Illini win 2nd in row 41-23 over turnover-plagued Huskers

 Chase Brown, who ran for 110 yards on 26 carries, scored the first of his two touchdowns three plays later.

-Tarique Barnes intercepted a scrambling McCaffrey’s desperation throw along the sideline on a fourth-and-4 play.
-Peters threw to Josh Imatorbhebhe for a 28-yard touchdown for a 21-7 lead.
+Peters threw to Josh Imatorbhebhe for a 28-yard touchdown for a 21-7 lead after Tarique Barnes intercepted a scrambling McCaffrey’s desperation throw along the sideline.

-Nebraska had a chance to pull within a touchdown when it drove to the 1.
-But a holding call on center Cam Jurgens nullified Marvin Scott III’s touchdown, and the Huskers had to settle for Connor Culp’s 30-yard field goal.

 THE TAKEAWAY

-Illinois: Coach Lovie Smith’s defense thrives on turnovers, and the Illini played “Lovie Ball” to the hilt with five takeaways.
+Illinois: Smith’s defense thrives on turnovers, and the Illini played “Lovie Ball” to the hilt with five takeaways.
 That gives them 13 for the season.
-The defense did take a hit.
-Promising linebacker Tarique Barnes went out in the second quarter with what appeared to be a left leg injury and lineman Jer’Zhan Newton went out in the third with an undisclosed injury.

 Nebraska: The Huskers flopped a week after beating Penn State for their first win.
-There are some serious growing pains happening under third-year coach Scott Frost.
+There are some serious growing pains continuing to happen in year three of Frost.

 UP NEXT